NicoRio42/genie/README.md

 ## Models

-Right now only Google `gemini-2.5-flash` is supported.
+Right now only Google `gemini-2.5-flash` is supported, because it is free 🤑 and good enouth for the use case.
 The GOOGLE_API_KEY environment variable should be available on the system.

 ## Usage